Ice hockey in Vermont: History

 The close proximity to Canada afforded Vermont with a very close view of ice hockey as far back as the 19th century.
 Several local clubs were arranged but nothing formal occurred until 1909.
 One of those amateur teams was put together by a group of students at Norwich University.
 After garnering some interest from the student body, the school gave its blessing to the program and the first sanctioned team in Vermont hit the ice the following year.
 Unfortunately, a lack of facilities left the Cadets scrambling to find available ice and eventually forced the program to be suspended in 1913.
 After World War I, ice hockey returned to the state when Middlebury began its men's program.
 They were joined that season by Saint Michael's which, aside from cutting down on travel costs, provided each with a local rival.
 With an increasing number of rinks in the state, Norwich was able to secure a home venue and return in 1925.
 That same year, the state's flagship university, Vermont also hit the ice, giving the state a solid foundation with the sport.
 However, after the Great Depression the cost of business became too much.
 During the 1930s, Norwich, Vermont and Saint Michael's were each forced to suspend operations.
 Only Middlebury was able to carry on through the difficulties.

 Eventually the financial situation improved and Norwich returned to the ice by the end of the 30s.
 Just as the others were considering revivals of their own, World War II broke out and all programs were mothballed in the early 40s.
 Once the war had ended, Middlebury and Norwich restarted in short order with Saint Michael's making an abortive attempt in the 50s.
 The Catamounts, however, did not get back onto the ice until the 1960s.
 Despite the long wait, the team was very successful in its return, winning three league championships over a 5-year span.
 Vermont promoted its program to the top division in 1974 and has remained there ever since, albeit with less success.
 In the meantime, Middlebury flited with a championship in the late 1970s, however, because the school was a member of NESCAC, they were forbidden from playing in national tournaments.
-Despite that barrier, ice hockey in Vermont was flourishing in the late 70s and eventually the granite state became a foursome once more when Saint Michael's was able to bring its team back in 1982.
+Despite that barrier, ice hockey in Vermont was flourishing in the late 70s and eventually the Green Mountain state became a foursome once more when Saint Michael's was able to bring its team back in 1982.